A spectacular celestial event is about to unfold in the night sky.

 Corona Borealis is between the Boötes and Hercules constellations.

-Corona Borealis is between the two.
-T CrB is just outside the crescent of seven stars in Corona Borealis.
+Corona Borealis lies between them, and T CrB is just outside the crescent of seven stars in this constellation.

 This could be your chance to witness a once-in-a-lifetime event, just as astronomers did back in 1217.